 Before you start working on the steps in this guide, be sure you can meet the following prerequisites:

-Square and NetSuite permissions.
-You can integrate your NetSuite environment if you are the owner of a Square account or you have a role in your business such as a NetSuite IT professional, an accountant, or an external value-added reseller (VAR).
+- Square and NetSuite permissions - You can integrate your NetSuite environment if you're the owner of a Square account or you have a role in your business such as a NetSuite IT professional, an accountant, or an external value-added reseller (VAR).
 Regardless of your role in your business, you must have the following permissions:

 Enable the features and permissions needed for Square Bridge to connect to NetSuite for data access.
 This configuration, which is completed in your NetSuite environment, must be done before configuring Square Bridge to sync data between NetSuite and Square.